LCAS/rasberry_coordination/docs/Agents.md

   .idle_task_name: name of the module's idle task in the form of `interface_name`_idle
 ```

-The **location encapsulator** is initialised with a property for `has_presence` which identifies if the navigation system should allow other agents to use the route and `initial_location` which is used to preload a location for virtual agents or static agents such as storage locations.
+The **location encapsulator** is initialised with a property for `has_presence` which identifies if the navigation system should allow other agents to use the route and `initial_location` which is used to preload a location for debug agents or static agents such as storage locations.
 The encapsulator offers three functionality of note:

 ```yaml
 location: Location object to encapsulate all current-localisation tools